MrInc0gnito/melon/readme.md

+# About EOL
+EOL (End Of Life) is when we discontinue updates for Snipe Co. software/websites.
+The latest version of SnipePoetry (04/12/2024) is SnipePoetry Popcorn (Hybrid) you can find it [here](https://github.com/Zepr01/snipepoetry-hybrid)

 WE ARE NOT RESPONSIBLE FOR ANY ISSUES OR TROUBLE YOU FACE WHILST USING SNIPEPOETRY MELON!
 Thanks :D 💠

 # Skip To Content Links